| Galaxies: Galaxy topicsJets, accretion, outflows

 only by a single independent parameter.
 However, their data doesn't

-tell us which this controlling parameter is. (from Disney et al., 2008Nature455_1082D) |
+tell us which this controlling parameter is. (from Disney et al., 2008Nature455_1082D) | | | AGN: what can we learn from their variability

 (from a colloqium talk by Dr. Patricia Arevalo